Are External French Doors Energy Efficient?

 Are French Doors Energy Efficient?

 External French Doors are characterised by their large glass panels, which serve to increase the sense of space in the home.
-But aren’t these large sheets of glass a problem when it comes to energy-efficiency?
+By swinging either inwards or outwards, they function no differently to an ordinary door.
+But how do exterior french doors fair in terms of energy efficiency and thermal efficiency?

 You should also consider where in your home you’re going to be installing your French doors.

-In the northern hemisphere, French doors installed into a south-facing wall will receive a great deal more sunlight than those installed into a north-facing wall.
+In the northern hemisphere, French doors installed into a south-facing wall will receive a great deal more natural light than those installed into a north-facing wall.
 This makes innovations like triple-glazing more trouble than they’re worth, as they’ll be repelling much of the energy which would otherwise heat your home.

 When it comes to the most energy efficient patio doors however, it’s logical that French doors would have better energy efficient than say, bi-fold or sliding doors.
 This is simply because French doors are typically much smaller than other patio doors, meaning there’s a far smaller expanse of glass through which heat can escape.